Developer notes

 New SQL Alchemy 2.0 style select statements

-To start a session without verification (i.e., when not committing to DB):
+To start a database session without write-permission verification:

 with DBSession() as session: